sendance/nrf52_bootloader/README.md

 GNU_INSTALL_ROOT := C:/Users/JSE-Sendance/libraries/arm_toolchain/9_2020-q2-update/bin/
 (use exactly this version of the compiler, you can find it online)

+Also for the debug build merge the bootloader_settings.hex file with the output of the make: mergehex -m .\bootloader_settings.hex .\boards\feather-express\s140\_build\debug_feather-express_bootloader-v0.1.0-8-g49e881c-dirty_s140.hex -o bl.hex

+And then flash:
+nrfjprog -f nrf52 --program .\bl.hex --sectoranduicrerase --verify

 Also important to read:
 https://infocenter.nordicsemi.com/index.jsp?topic=%2Fcom.nordic.infocenter.sdk5.v15.0.0%2Flib_bootloader_dfu_banks.html

+# RTT is disabled
+In the debug bootloader temporarily, so that the application can output to RTT.
+Both does only work with changes in the SDK and linker.

 # Kaidyth Bootloader